alexanderjeurissen/tmux-process-indicator/README.md

 This plugin is useful if:

-- You run corncobs or scheduled background processes that you want to monitor.
+- You run cronjobs or scheduled background processes that you want to monitor.
 - You want to keep track if essential processes are still running

 Tested and working on OSX, but should also work on Linux and Cygwin.